Grounded-DI/Deterministic-Engineering/RocketAnalyzer_LightConeSim.md

+_By Grounded DI – July 30, 2025_

-# 🚀 Rocket Analyzer – LightCone Simulation (Deterministic Physics Demo)
+# 🚀 Rocket Analyzer – LightCone Simulation (Deterministic Physics Demo) (Patent-Pending)

 In traditional physics simulations, high-speed scenarios near the speed of light are modeled using approximations that rely heavily on floating-point math and iterative convergence.
 These methods, while effective, often drift under extreme conditions or produce probabilistic output ranges. **Deterministic Intelligence (DI)** changes the game.